Requirements for the Bachelor of Arts Degree

 A semester officially ends at the close of the examination period.
 No course work will be accepted by a faculty member after this time unless an incomplete grade request has been agreed upon and documented in writing by the instructor and the student.
 The student is responsible for filing the signed incomplete form with Office of the Registrar.

-Students applying for an incomplete after the deadline due to an emergency situation during exam week must submit the request for an incomplete, along with a petition for an exception to college policy, to the associate provost for undergraduate studies, prior to the submission of a grade.
+Students applying for an incomplete after the deadline due to an emergency situation must submit the request for an incomplete, along with a petition for an exception to college policy, to the associate provost for undergraduate studies, prior to the submission of a grade.
 The associate provost will determine, in conversation with the instructor of the class, the eligibility of the application.

 Resolution of Incompletes